palsmadal/angular2-swagger-client-generator/README.md

 From commandline run:
 ```
-a2apigen -s [yopur/path/to/swagger.json]
+a2apigen -s [yopur/path/to/swagger.json] -c [className]
 ```

 or
 ```
-a2apigen -u [url/of/your/swagger.json]
+a2apigen -u [url/of/your/swagger.json] -c [className]
 ```

+If parameter -c is not provided, class name will be ApiClient Service.

 ## Example usage: